Klimroth/BOVIDS/README.md

 It is suggested to save the images in the structure described above (object detection storage).

 ### Training
 In the end, the training script of the object detector *object_detection/training/training_yolov4.py* BOVIDS requires all images that should be part of the training and validation set in one folder and a .txt-file containing the annotations.

+#### Generating the training set
 BOVIDS provides *object_detection/training/prepare_data_od.py* which contains functions to create such a folder out of the previously described structure.
 It can be used to merge the data of various enclosures (for instance, if an object detector for many enclosures that only contain one individual each needs to be trained).
 Further, it is possible to rename the labels that were previously given.
 Once all images and, respectively, labels, are stored inside the required structure, *object_detection/training/training_yolov4.py* is be used to create the required label-text file.

+#### Training of an initial object detector
 The same script is then used to train an object detector.
 Take care of the model weights, if no valid weights are presented, it will transfer learn on imagenet weights.
-Transferlearning from previously trained models is only possible if the number of classes (thus, the number of individuals that need to be distinguished) coincides.
+Transfer-learning from previously trained models is only possible if the number of classes (thus, the number of individuals that need to be distinguished) coincides.

 ### Offline hard example mining

-3.3.
-Prognose durch YOLO
-1. Funktioniert nur an KI-Rechnern
-2. Erstellen der Bilder und dazugehörigen Label durch YOLO für die Bewertung der Prognose
-3. Bei bekannten Arten, bei neuen Arten zuerst zu 3.2 Kästen mit labelImg ziehen
-4. Programm bestehet aus zwei Schritten, die normalerweise direkt nacheinander durchgeführt werden
-i.
-Schritt 1: Erstellung der Bilder ii.
-Schritt 2: Erstellen der Label durch YOLO
-5. Benötigt:
-i.	csv-Datei mit den Nächten, aus welchen die Bilder erzeugt werden sollen (für Schritt 1) in folgender Form:
-Datum	Art	Zoo	Gehege	Videos	Individuen
-18.02.2020	Pferdeantilope	Dortmund	1	1	1
-31.12.2018	Okapi	Frankfurt	2	3;4	2
-10.01.2020	Elen	Münster	3	4	2;6

-ii.
-Ordner der Bilder aus Schritt 1 (für Schritt 2) iii.
-Objekt-Detektion-Netzwerk iv.	global_configuration.py: Um zugrundeliegendes OD-Netzwerk zu verwenden (für Schritt 2)
-6. Programm zum Erzeugen der Kästen (generate_annotation_files_from_video.py) verwenden
-i.
-Mit Spyder öffnen (Umgebung ki) ii.
-Parameter und Pfade im Programmcode nach Anleitung anpassen iii.
-Programm ausführen (F5), startet automatisch
-	Programm liegt in Programme/KI-Programme/KI/prediction_tool_yolo/training/preparation
-	Anleitung liegt Programme/KI-Programme/KI/Kurzanleitung

-3.4.
-Bewerten der Kästen aus Prognose
-1. Evaluationsprogramm (evaluate_bounding_boxes.py) verwenden
-i.
-Mit Spyder (oder IDLE) öffnen (Umgebung video) ii.
-Parameter und Pfade im Programmcode nach Anleitung anpassen iii.
-Programm ausführen (F5)
-I.	Zur Bildbewertung: evaluate_folder() in Konsole (Shell) eintippen II.
-Zum Anzeigen der Statistik: get_statistics() in Konsole (Shell) eintippen III.
-Zum Verschieben der guten, schlechten und vertauschten Bilder: move_data_by_evaluation_value() in Konsole (Shell) eintippen
-2. Wenn < 4% der Label schlecht sind und > 50% der Label gut sind, kann das Grundnetzwerk der Tierart verwendet werden
-i.
-Ansonsten: Nachlabeln (siehe 3.4) der schlechten und vertauschten Bilder und Nachtrainieren (siehe 3.5 und 3.6) des Netzwerkes (für dieses Gehege) mit den guten Bildern sowie den nachgelabelten schlechten und vertauschten.
-	Programm und Anleitung liegen in Programme/KI-Programme/Vorbereitung_ObjectDetection
+#### Generation of automatically generated labels
+Once a designated object detector is trained, this object detector needs to be evaluated and, if necessary, finetuned.
+To this end, *object_detection/ohem/generate_annotation_files.py* can be used to extract images from a given set of nights and to apply the designated object detectors to create automatically generated label files.
+As an input, the script requires the same kind of .csv-files as described earlier (the so-called *training-csv-files*).
+We suggest to sample images from multiple videos, equally distributed over the observation period in order to make sure that varying light conditions or camera angles become negligible.

+#### Evaluation of those labels
+Similarily as in the action classification case, those labels can now be evaluated by *object_detection/ohem/evaluate_bounding_boxes.py*.
+This time, the user evaluates the bounding boxes drawn by the object detector as *good*, *medium*, *bad* and - if individuals need to be distinguished - *swapped*.
+Good images are those that could potentially be used for training a fine-tuned network.
+Medium are those images that are actually quite good but not optimal (like, a hoof is truncated or a part of an ear).
+If the quality is good enough (say, less then 5% of the bounding boxes are bad and at least 50% are good), then the network can be already used (those numbers clearly depend on the actual data and should not be taken as granted).
+The same python script is now used to store the good and bad images and their corresponding labels such that the bad images can now be manually annotated again (see above).

+#### Re-training the network
+After manual re-annotation, *object_detection/training/prepare_data_od.py* is used to create a new dataset out of the old labels, the good labels and the freshly annotated labels and images.
+Now, the network is trained again as described above.
+In principle, the whole procedure can be iterated until the quality is sufficiently high.

 ## Data prediction and evaluation